 This IVY grows very fast and tolerates southwestern sun than the two previous vines mentioned in this post.
 Plant 2-3 plants and space them 7-8 ft. apart for a fast-growing ground cover.
 It will eventually grow up to 60-80 ft. in length.
 It is considered an invasive plant species in places where there is lots of rainfall.
 This fast-growing vine will cover bare ground in 1-2 years’ time.
 Height 4-6 inches.
 Will do better in shady conditions.

 Ice Plants for Ground Cover

 Ice plant (Delosperma nubigenum ) will tolerate the full hot sun even in mid-summer.
 You can also use it in a large decorative container for a beautiful cascading effect.
 Extremely fast-growing groundcover.
 Will spread about 12 ft. wide and about 4-6 inches tall.
 The yellow variety (photo below) is the hardiest and will typically bloom longer than the other types of ice plants.
 Space them about 3-4 ft. apart for some quick groundcover during the summer seasons.
 There are numerous colors yellow, purple, and red flowers are the most common.
-Low maintenance and drought tolerant.
+They are low maintenance and drought-tolerant plants.

 Yellow Ice plant